symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 The Symfony templating system is simple and powerful.
 Thanks to layouts, slots, templating and action inclusions, it is very easy to organize your templates in a logical and extensible way.
-In the later part, you will learn how to configure the default behavior of the templating system and how to extend it by adding new helpers.

 You have only been working with Symfony for about 20 minutes, and you can already do pretty amazing stuff with it.
 That's the power of Symfony.
 Learning the basics is easy, and you will soon learn that this simplicity is hidden under a very flexible architecture.

 But I get ahead of myself.
 First, you need to learn more about the controller and that's exactly the topic of the next part of this tutorial.
 Ready for